- Food Tours

 We tell the stories of our subjects – unsung heroes who are sometimes forgotten or taken for granted at home – through weekly restaurant reviews published on CB, culinary walking tours, books, web design and smartphone applications.
 When we see the need, CB also acts as a fundraiser for causes connected to protecting and promoting traditional culinary culture.

-Tour the Backstreets of With Us
+Tour the Backstreets of Our Story With Us

 Helping those unsung culinary heroes persevere requires first and foremost the telling of their stories.
 All of us working with Culinary Backstreets are storytellers in our own medium – writers, tour guides, photographers, coders and web developers.
 All of us work independently or as freelancers.
 That is the CB culture and we strive to create a refuge of independence in media and tourism, even if it’s a small one.